nickjeffrey/check_aix_disk_paths/README.md

     - each hdisk has paths to at least 2 vscsi or fscsi adapters
     - each hdisk has at least 2 paths
     - no paths are in one of the following states: Disabled, Failed, Unknown, Defined
-    - all paths are in the "Enabled" state (which is kinda assumed by the previous line)
+    - all paths are in the "Enabled" state (which is assumed by the previous line)
 ```

 # Requirements